Ammonia Volatilization from Manure Application

 For optimum crop production, an adequate supply of P close to the seed during the first six weeks of growth and an adequate amount of P in the soil for the rest of the season are ideal.
 Placement of P in-row with cereal and oilseed crops has been the traditional method used for P fertilization in Alberta.
 Pre-plant banding of P with nitrogen has been found to be a good alternative method of application under certain conditions.
 However, under conditions of low to medium soil P coupled with low soil temperatures, 'starter' P in the seed row is frequently very beneficial for annual crops.

 Potassium (K) is required by all plant and animal life.
-While potassium is not a commonly limiting soil nutrient in crop production in Alberta, about 15 per cent of Alberta soils used for annual crop production are estimated to have slight to moderate potassium deficiency.
+While potassium is not a commonly limiting soil nutrient in crop production in Alberta, about 15% of Alberta soils used for annual crop production are estimated to have slight to moderate potassium deficiency.

 Sulphur is required in the development of fertile canola flowers and must be present for good nodule development on legume forages such as alfalfa and pulse crop roots such as pea and faba bean.